Cumbria shootings: Targeted shootings

-After killing Commons, Bird went to a friend's residence to retrieve a shotgun he had loaned, although he was answered by the friend's wife, who didn't have access to it.
-Afterwards, at 10:33, Bird drove to a taxi rank on Duke Street, Whitehaven.
-There, he called over Darren Rewcastle, another taxi driver who was previously known to Bird; Bird had conflicts with Rewcastle over his behaviour, his practice of poaching fares, and an incident wherein Rewcastle damaged the tyres on Bird's taxi and openly boasted about it.
+After killing Commons, Bird went to a friend's house to retrieve a shotgun he had lent, but he was answered by the friend's wife, who did not have access to it.
+At 10:33, Bird drove to a taxi rank on Duke Street, Whitehaven.
+There, he called over Darren Rewcastle, another taxi driver; Bird had had conflicts with Rewcastle over his practice of poaching fares, and an incident where Rewcastle damaged the tyres on Bird's taxi and boasted about it.
 When Rewcastle approached Bird's taxi, he was shot twice at point-blank range with the rifle, hitting him in the lower face, chest, and abdomen.
-Rewcastle died of his injuries, becoming the only person to die in Whitehaven during the attacks.
+Rewcastle died of his injuries, the only person to die in Whitehaven during the attacks.
+After the shooting of Rewcastle, fellow taxi driver Richard Webster shouted at Bird who then sped off.

 Soon after killing Rewcastle, Bird drove alongside another taxi driver, Donald Reid, and shot him in the back, wounding him.
 Bird then made a loop back to the taxi rank and fired twice at Reid as he waited for emergency personnel, missing him.
-Next, Bird drove away from the taxi rank and stopped alongside another taxi driver named Paul Wilson as he walked down Scotch Street, and called him over to his vehicle as he did with Rewcastle; when Wilson answered his call, Bird shot him in the right side of his face with the sawn-off shotgun, severely wounding him.
+Next, Bird drove away from the taxi rank and stopped alongside another taxi driver, Paul Wilson, as he walked down Scotch Street, and called him over to his vehicle as he did with Rewcastle; when Wilson answered his call, Bird shot him in the right side of his face with the sawn-off shotgun, severely wounding him.
 As a result of the shootings, unarmed officers at the local police station were informed and began following Bird's taxi as it drove onto Coach Road.
 There, Bird fired his shotgun at a passing taxi, injuring the male driver, Terry Kennedy, and the female passenger, Emma Percival.
 Bird was then able to flee the officers after he aimed his shotgun at two of them, forcing them to take cover.
-However, he did not fire; he instead took advantage of the officers' distraction to escape.
+He did not fire, but instead took advantage of the officers' distraction to escape.